Repeater-like asynchronous measurement-device-independent quantum conference key agreement: Protocol description

 \section{Protocol description}

 The topology of the $N$-user AMDI-QCKA network is shown in Fig.~\ref{fig1_qcka_diag}.
 The network consists of $N$ users, labeled $U_1$, $U_2$, $\dots$, $U_N$, and an untrusted intermediate measurement node controlled by Eve.
 Each user is equipped with a laser, an intensity modulator, a phase modulator and an attenuator, all used to generate phase-randomized weak coherent pulses at the single-photon level.
 The measurement node, controlled by Eve, can be any structure, but is expected to have $N$ detection ports $P_1$, $P_2$, $\dots$, $P_N$ arranged in a $2N$-sided polygonal configuration.
 Each port $P_i$ ($i\in \{1, 2,..., N\}$) contains a 50/50 $2\times 2$ beam splitter (BS) and two single photon detectors, $L_i$ and $R_i$.
-The detailed AMDI-QCKA protocol is given as follows.
+The detailed AMDI-QCKA protocol is given as follows, and its flow chart is shown in Fig.~\ref{fig_pairscheme}(a).